Polymath (POLY) Price: Price Index and Live Chart | The Block

-Polymath (POLY) currently has a price of $0.19 and is down -0.15% over the last 24 hours.
-The cryptocurrency is ranked 222 with a market cap of $173.6M.
-Over the last 24 hours, it saw $281.1K of trading volume.
+Polymath (POLY) currently has a price of £0.15 and is up 0.44% over the last 24 hours.
+The cryptocurrency is ranked 221 with a market cap of £137.4M.
+Over the last 24 hours, it saw £227.8K of trading volume.
 The token has a circulating supply of 898.6M tokens out of a total supply of 1B tokens.

 Polymath (POLY) is a cryptocurrency and platform that simplifies the process of creating and managing security tokens on the Ethereum blockchain.
 By focusing on compliance and regulatory requirements, Polymath aims to bridge the gap between traditional financial markets and the cryptocurrency space.
 This allows for increased investor protection and wider adoption of security tokens within regulated markets.